driskell/log-courier/docs/PublicRepositories.md

 There are pre-built Log Courier packages readily available in public repositories for RedHat, CentOS and Ubuntu.

+Log Courier is pre-configured to run as a user called `log-courier`, and this user will need to be given the necessary permissions to access the log files you wish to ship.
+Alternatively, Log Courier can be reconfigured to run as any other user.
+See the repository description for your platform for notes on how to do this.

 ## Redhat / CentOS

 *The Log Courier repository depends on the __EPEL__ repository which can be